 This Posts may contain affiliate links.
 This means we earn a commission from sales made via product links in this post.
 For more information click here.

-There is growing evidence that enjoying playful and creative activities is really good for us.
+There is growing evidence that enjoying playful and creative activities are good for us.
 No matter what your age, finding someway to express yourself creatively has all kinds of benefits.
 And let’s be honest making time to play in this way is just plain fun.

-Below are six collaborative art projects for you to enjoy with your children.
-Some projects take a little more preparation and others are easy peasy and can be done at a moments notice.
+Below are 16 collaborative art projects for you to enjoy with your children.
+Some projects take a little more preparation and others are simple and can be done at a moment’s notice.
+They are all fun!
 I hope they will spark your imagination and jump start some connection.

 1. Tinkerlab has some great resources for sparking the imagination.
 Pop over and read this post in which Rachelle describes how she and her daughter create a collaborative sketchbook.
 I really appreciate the way Rachelle follows her daughter’s lead and focuses on the process rather than stressing over the end result.

-2. Head over to Artful Parent to learn how to make interactive heart mandalas.
+2. Here’s an idea from Artful Parent.
+Learn how to make interactive heart mandalas.
 Aren’t they beautiful?

 3. Professional artist Alisa Burke describes how she enjoys making art with her toddler.

 4. This art project was originally designed for use in the classroom.
 Still I think it’s something a family could do together.
-This is a really easy project and no art skills are required.
+The best part about it is that it is a super easy project and no art skills are required.

-5. This project was inspired by Andy Warhol and would be fun for a family to do together
+5. Check out these simple heart hand paintings inspired by Andy Warhol Wouldn’t that be fun for a family to do together?

 - Keep it simple